 These angels demonstrate for us what pride looks like.
 They were unsatisfied with the place in the created order that God had given them, thus they despised that place, and sought to elevate themselves above God.
 This was also the sin of Adam and Eve.
 And, as Paul writes, it is the pride of a debased mind that leads to unrighteousness, wickedness, covetousness, malice, envy, murder, strife, deceit, mean-spiritedness, gossip, slander, God hating, insolence, arrogance, boastfulness, inventions of evil, disobedience to parents, covenant breaking, lacking of affection, and lacking the ability to show mercy (Romans 1:29-31).
 Friends, pride gives birth to this.
 This is the result of the fall and these things reflect the general disposition of the Devil.
 When we chase after sin, choosing it over righteousness, we chase after these things.
 Christian, seek the righteousness of God and the fruit of the Spirit; reflect God in your daily living and not the devil.

-Posted on February 21, 2009, in Uncategorized and tagged angelic sphere of influence, angels, arcane, Commentary on Jude, eternal gloom, fallen angels, fruit of the Spirit, Jude 6, Judgment, Pride.
+Posted on February 21, 2009, in Expositions, Jude and tagged angelic sphere of influence, angels, arcane, Commentary on Jude, eternal gloom, fallen angels, fruit of the Spirit, Jude 6, Judgment, Pride.
 Bookmark the permalink.
 Leave a comment.